Skip to Content

 The full recipe with measurements is in the recipe card below.

-Milk simmering in a stockpot.
+Milk simmering in a pot.

-Carrot and milk simmering in a stockpot.
+Carrots and milk simmering in a pot.

-Carrot halwa in a serving dish and garnished with toasted pistachio and almond.
+Carrot halwa in a serving dish.

 Expert Tips

-Carrot halwa in a serving dish and garnished with toasted pistachio and almond.
+Carrot halwa in a serving dish.

-• Refrigerate: Store the leftovers in an airtight container; they will keep for 5 days.
+• Refrigerate: Store the leftovers in an airtight container for 3-4 days.

 Frequently Asked Questions